Need to file a tax extension? What happens to your missing stimulus money if you do

-There are clear benefits to filing your tax return early, including getting your missing stimulus money faster by having it folded into your tax refund.
-There's also a huge boon if you're entitled to more money in a third stimulus check if the IRS uses your 2020 taxes instead of your 2019 taxes.
-So does that benefit work the other way if you postpone submitting your 2020 taxes?
-Would the IRS give you a larger stimulus check in some cases if you could guarantee it would use your 2019 income instead of your 2020 AGI?
+Filing your tax return early can benefit you financially in many ways.
+First, if you are missing stimulus money from the first two payments, you can get that quickly by sending in your tax refund right away.
+Next, you could benefit if you qualify for more money in a third stimulus check if the IRS uses your 2020 taxes instead of your 2019 taxes.
+But could you benefit if you delay paying your 2020 taxes?
+Would the IRS send you a bigger third stimulus check in some cases if you knew the IRS would look at your 2019 income to calculate your payment instead of your 2020 AGI?

-Maybe, but maybe not.
-Before going down this path, be aware there could be some trade-offs you need to know about that could influence your final decision.
+Before exploring that payment path, be aware there could be some trade-offs you need to know about that could influence when you file.
 In addition, millions of Americans are expected to file a tax extension this year due to complexities stemming from unemployment insurance, and for businesses, Payroll Protection Program loans, not stimulus checks.

 The first two things to know about filing for a tax extension

-If you file for an extension with the IRS, that changes your due date for filing taxes to Oct.
+If you file for an extension with the IRS, that would change your due date for filing your tax return to Oct.
 15. The current deadline is April 15, but Democrats are urging the IRS to extend the date as a result of the COVID-19 pandemic.
 However, since the only way to get any missing stimulus money is by claiming it on your tax return, what happens if you file a tax extension if you're also expecting a catch-up payment?
 And what could happen if a third stimulus check arrives before you file your 2020 taxes?

 If you decide to extend your tax filing to a later date, you'll need to file the extension no later than April 15, 2021.
-Note that you'll still have to pay taxes you owe by the tax due date -- currently also April 15 -- otherwise you accrue interest, which you'll eventually have to pay on top of your income taxes.
+Note that you'll still have to pay the estimated taxes you owe by the tax due date -- currently also April 15 -- otherwise, you accrue interest on what you owe, which you'll eventually have to pay -- plus other possible penalties -- on top of your income taxes.

 How will a third stimulus check work if it comes during tax season?